 Most people in the USA make retirement savings through a 401(k) plan.
 This retirement account is made for your future, and there are a lot of rules set by the IRS, so you can’t withdraw funds on a whim.

 What are your options if something happens and you have to access the money in this account?
 There are a couple of ways to do so, but is that the best idea?

-We’re going to support you in learning more about cashing out your 401(k) and help you understand the advantages and disadvantages of doing it.
+We’re here to teach you more about cashing out your 401(k) and introduce you to the advantages and disadvantages of doing so.
 You’ll learn:

 - What are 401(k) loans?

 - What are the tax implications of cashing out your 401(k)?